f4exb/sdrdaemon/README.md

  - `-P [device]` Play audio via ALSA device (default `default`).
 Use `aplay -L` to get the list of devices for your system
  - `-T filename` Write pulse-per-second timestamps.
 Use filename '-' to write to stdout
  - `-b seconds` Set audio buffer size in seconds

+<h2>Common configuration options for the decimation</h2>

+  - `decim=<int>` log2 of the decimation factor.
+Samples collected from the device are downsampled by two to the power of this value.
+On 8 bit samples native systems (RTL-SDR and HackRF) For a value greater than 0 (thus an effective downsampling) the size of the samples is increased to 2x16 bits.
+  - `fcpos=<int>` Relative position of the center frequency in the resulting decimation:
+    - `0` is infradyne i.e. decimation is done around -fc/4 where fc is the device center frequency
+    - `1` is supradyne i.e. decimation is done around fc/4
+    - `2` is centered i.e. decimarion is done around fc

 <h2>Device type specific configuration options</h2>